DataShades/ckanext-let-me-in/README.md

 - Login as any user directly from admin panel or user profile pages
 - Easy switch back to original admin account
 - Visual indicators when impersonating users
+- Generate OTL links for users from the UI

 ### Configuration